 If you are a reading fanatic and you’ve had success with your past reading adventures, then you must already know if this book you are about to start reading is going to work for you.
 Now what’s only left is to know how to read even much faster and more efficiently.

 Another thing: Don’t make goals just yet, you may end up rushing yourself up in order to reach your goal.
 However, you will get nothing out of it.
-Some will say make a SMART goal, with A standing for Achievable, but if just want to get something out of the book then read until you understand, this might involve re-reading a chapter if you do not understand.
+Some will say make a SMART goal, with A standing for Achievable, but if you just want to get something out of the book then read until you understand, this might involve re-reading a chapter if you do not understand.
 Just pick a book, and one book and promise yourself you will read it up to the end.

 2. The medium: audiobooks, paper books, or ebooks?